ddfadela/digital-menu-frontend/README.md

 - Instant WebSocket-based notifications for each new pending order
 - Notifications appear in the admin dashboard for real-time order management

-### 4. Customer Experience

-Customers access the digital menu via the QR code:

-- Browse categories and dishes
-- Place orders directly from the menu page
-- View order history with status tracking
-- For completed orders:
-  - Vote the experience (1-5 stars)
-  - Add comments/feedback

 ### 6. Feedback System

 - Customers can review their past orders whe he see his orders that is accepted